-DEQ prepared a draft Umpqua River Basin Water Quality Management Plan for Temperature to achieve the 2025 Umpqua River Basin Temperature Total Maximum Daily Load allocations, consistent with Oregon Revised Statute 468B.110 and OAR chapter 340, division 42.
+DEQ prepared a draft Rogue River Basin Water Quality Management Plan for Temperature to achieve the 2027 Rogue River Basin Temperature Total Maximum Daily Load allocations, consistent with Oregon Revised Statute 468B.110 and OAR chapter 340, division 42.
 DEQ proposes that the Environmental Quality Commission adopt the WQMP as rule by reference into OAR 340-042-0090.

 The rulemaking is part of a [court-ordered effort to revise temperature TMDLs](#) issued between 2004 and 2010.
 Those TMDLs used the Natural Conditions Criterion, a provision of Oregon's temperature standard that EPA disapproved following a legal challenge.
-EPA issued the [revised Umpqua River Basin Temperature TMDL](#) on June 27, 2025.
-DEQ developed this temperature WQMP under OAR 340-042-0040(8) to guide TMDL implementation in alignment with similar WQMPs across Oregon.
+DEQ has developed a Revised Temperature TMDL for the Rogue River Basin.
+DEQ developed a temperature WQMP under OAR 340-042-0040(8) to guide Rogue River Basin TMDL implementation in alignment with similar WQMPs across Oregon.

 A TMDL, sometimes called a clean water plan, identifies the maximum amount of a pollutant a waterbody can receive while still meeting state water quality standards.
-A WQMP is a required element of a TMDL under Oregon Administrative Rule 340-042-0040(4)(I).
+A WQMP is a required element of a TMDL under Oregon Administrative Rule 340-042-0040(4)(l).
 As defined in OAR 340-042-0030(17), a WQMP describes the strategies to achieve TMDL allocations and attain water quality standards.
 WQMPs identify responsible persons, including Designated Management Agencies, who must implement management strategies and prepare sector- or source-specific implementation plans.

-This rule adopts a WQMP to guide actions to achieve the 2025 Umpqua River Basin Temperature TMDL allocations.
-It does not cover the Little River watershed.
-All other TMDLs and associated WQMPs in the Umpqua Basin remain in effect.
+This rule adopts a WQMP to guide actions to achieve the 2027 Rogue River Basin Temperature TMDL allocations.
+All other TMDLs and associated WQMPs in the Rogue River Basin remain in effect.